Cornelio Camiña Villano

 Achievements & Specialty Coffee Recognition

-In 2024, during the Inkawasi Specialty Coffee Auction, Cornelio’s coffee placed #18 with a score of 88.65.
-This is where we discovered him and purchased nearly all of his available coffee.
+In 2024, Cornelio’s coffee placed #18 at the Inkawasi Specialty Coffee Auction with a score of 88.65.
+This was where we first discovered his work and purchased nearly all of his available coffee.
+For 2025, we decided to collaborate from the beginning of the year, committing to purchase his entire crop and allowing for a closer, long-term relationship.

 Post harvest processing